Updated June 2014Summary

 |Difficulty||Extreme.
 You need to be in a reasonable physical condition for this run.|

-The Ngongathon is a 14km timed racing event organized annually by the Nairobi Hash House Harriers on a trail that leaves runners questioning their sanity as they take on a series of hills, each seemingly higher than the last, with severely cold winds compounding their agony.
-On alternate years, the run starts near Ngong Police Station, goes over the knuckle (the four killer hills forming part of the Ngong Hills range), and finishes at Kona Baridi on Magadi Road.
-The other years, it is done in the opposite direction.
+The Ngongathon is an 11km timed racing event organized annually by the Nairobi Hash House Harriers on a trail that leaves runners questioning their sanity as they take on a series of hills, each seemingly steeper than the last, with severely cold winds compounding their agony.
+The more insane runners typically start at the Ngong Police Station and do a total of 13km.
+The marginally less insane, usually the majority, start at the Ngong Hills Park barrier on Ngong town side, go over the knuckle (the four killer hills forming part of the Ngong Hills range), and finish at Kona Baridi on Magadi Road.
+On alternate years, the Ngongathon is done in the opposite direction starting from Kona Baridi.